 1965: Jefferson Airplane made its first public appearance at the opening night of The Matrix club in San Francisco’s Haight-Ashbury district.
 The venue had been a former pizza shop purchased by singer Marty Balin before he and fellow musician Paul Kantner put together the club’s house band that later became Jefferson Airplane.
 The Matrix played a key role in what became known as the San Francisco Sound, and hosted numerous acts through the sixties and early seventies such as Big Brother and the Holding Company, The Blues Project, The Paul Butterfield Blues Band, Country Joe and the Fish, the Doors, the Grateful Dead, John Lee Hooker, Johnny Winter, Moby Grape, New Riders of the Purple Sage, Quicksilver Messenger Service, Santana, and The Velvet Underground.

 1966: “Black is Black,” the debut single by Spanish beat group Los Bravos entered the Billboard Hot 100.
 It was their most successful song on the charts, peaking at #4.

 1966: The Supremes entered the Billboard Hot 100 with “You Can’t Hurry Love.”
 Four weeks later, the song became their seventh #1 on the Billboard and Cash Box pop charts as well as their fourth R&B #1.

-1966: “God Only Knows” by the Beach Boys entered the Billboard Hot 100, later topping out at #39.
+1966: “God Only Knows” by the Beach Boys entered the Billboard Hot 100, where it later topped out at #39.
 On the Cash Box chart, the single peaked at #38.
-In the UK, however, the song reached #2—their third record to enter the top 3 in Britain.
+It became their third record to enter the top 3 on the UK chart, where it reached #2.

 1966: The Lovin’ Spoonful had their first #1 single in the US when “Summer in the City” started three weeks at the top of the Billboard Hot 100 and two weeks at the top of the Cash Box chart.